sarancoder0499/sapiens/README.md

     cd sapiens
     ```

-2. Copy the example environment to create environment-specific files based on `.env.example`:
+2. Copy the example environment to create environment-specific files based on `.env.example` for both frontend and backend:
     ```bash
     cp .env.example .env.dev  # for development
     cp .env.example .env.test # for testing